 Teenagers and young adults.
 Often, they fear pain.
 But they may be embarrassed to admit their fear.
 They may also feel self conscious about their bodies.
 This could cause worry about privacy during a procedure.

 Sometimes children's fears are related to the type of procedures.
 Here are a few examples:

 Procedures involving needles.
 Pain is usually the biggest fear related to needles.

 Surgery.
 Children may fear feeling pain during surgery.
 They may not understand general anesthesia.
 They may also need reassurance that you will be there after the surgery.
 Meanwhile, older children and teenagers may worry about physical changes from surgery.

 Why preparation helps

-Many parents think they should not tell a child about an upcoming procedure, especially if they anticipate it may hurt.
-However, children need clear and honest information.
+Some parents think they should not tell a child about an upcoming procedure, especially if it may hurt.
+But children need clear and honest information.
 If you tell your child that a procedure will not hurt, and then it does, the child may be surprised and confused.
 Your child may then expect all procedures to hurt and will not believe you if you say otherwise.

 Preparing your child

 When to tell your child about an upcoming procedure depends on both the age and personality of your child.
-In general, preschool-aged children only need to be told a day or so in advance, while school-aged children and teenagers may want to know earlier.
-Some children may worry for days if they are told about a procedure too far in advance.
+In general, preschool-aged children only need to be told a day or so in advance.
+School-aged children and teenagers may want to know earlier.
+But some children may worry for days if they are told about a procedure too far in advance.
 Meanwhile, some school-aged children and teenagers may find it helpful to keep appointments on a calendar.
-You will probably need to experiment to determine what works best for your child.
+Experiment to find out what works best for your child.